orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_IPFS_Firmament.md

 ## Firmament: The Interplanetary File System

-> In order to understand how OrbitDB works, you need to understand a few things about how the Interplanetary File System (IPFS) works.
-IPFS is unique in a number of ways, but the TODO most relevant to you are how it assigns addresses to data, and
+> In order to understand OrbitDB, you need to understand a few things about how the Interplanetary File System (IPFS) works.
+IPFS is unique in a number of ways, but the TODO most relevant to you are how it assigns addresses to data, and how _linked data_ structures are created.

 <div>
   <h3>Table of Contents</h3>